hisubram/mobilefoundation/c_using_mfs_p2.md

 You can't change the {{site.data.keyword.Db2_on_Cloud_short}} service instance that is configured to be used by your {{site.data.keyword.mobilefoundation_short}} service instance.
 However, you can use the same {{site.data.keyword.Db2_on_Cloud_short}} service instance across multiple {{site.data.keyword.mobilefoundation_short}} service instances, as each {{site.data.keyword.mobilefoundation_short}} service instance creates its own schema in the selected {{site.data.keyword.Db2_on_Cloud_short}} service instance.
 {: note}

-## Starting the MobileFirst server
+## Starting the MobileFirst server created using Professional 1 Application plan
 {: #start_mobilefoundation_p2}

 * To start the {{site.data.keyword.mfserver_short_notm}}, with default settings, click **Start Basic Server**.